isklad/myorder-cart-widget-middleware/README.md

 `keyDeviceIdentityRequestId` - this is the key under which the device-identity-request-id will be stored in session, and also the name of the GET parameter in the callback from device identification.

 `keyCsrfToken` - this is the key under which the device-id will be stored in session.

+## Configuration in INI file
+### Required
+Widget will not work or will not work fully without these parameters:

+`clientId` - your isklad client id.
+`clientSecret` - your isklad client secret.
+`eshopId` - your isklad e-shop id.
+`middlewareUrl` - the URL of the middleware API.
+`dataDir` - writable directory where the JWT token will be stored.
+`googleApiKey` - your google API key to use with Google Maps API (address lookup, map..).

+### Required for signing data (Fastcheckout cart):
+`privateKey` - your private key to sign JWT token.
+`privateKeyPassphrase` - your private key passphrase.
+`tokenExpireInterval` - (optional) how long the JWT token will be valid for, defaults to `PT8H`.

+### Optional
+If set, will override defaults.
+Mostly for development purposes.

+#### Session keys
+`keyDeviceId` - (optional) if set, will override the key under which the device-id will be stored in session.
+`keyDeviceIdentityRequestId` - (optional) if set, will override the key under which the device-identity-request-id will be stored in session.
+`keyCsrfToken` - (optional) if set, will override the key under which the CSRF token will be stored in session.

+#### Domain overrides
+`widgetDomain` - (optional) if set, will override the domain where the widget is hosted.
+`myorderDomain` - (optional) if set, will override the domain where MyOrder is hosted.
+`egonDomain` - (optional) if set, will override the domain where Egon service is hosted.
+`authDomain` - (optional) if set, will override the domain where Auth service is hosted.

+#### Development
+`displayErrors` - (optional, do not use in production) if set to true, middleware will display PHP errors.
+`disabledCsrfTokenVerification` - (optional, do not use in production) if set to true, middleware will not verify CSRF token.
+`disabledPopupClose` - (optional, do not use in production) if set to true, middleware will not close popup window used for device identification.